 After your work permit is issued, you have to apply for a work visa or receive your work visa from the Danish embassy or consulate.

 The visa is permission to enter Denmark.
-You will find out more about the work visa and the steps you have to follow to become a chemical engineer in Denmark.
+You will find out more about the work visa and the steps you have to follow to imigrate and work in Denmark as a chemical engineer.
 You don’t have to rush and google everything.
 This page is a comprehensive guideline.